Mannitol-1-phosphatase

+The enzyme characterised from Piricularia oryzae and celery hydrolyses D-mannitol 1-phosphate to mannitol and orthophosphate.
+In algae, mannitol produced by this reaction can represent up to 25% of their dry weight.
+The gene for this enzyme from Eimeria tenella has been overexpressed and used to increase mannitol production in Lactococcus lactis.

-This enzyme belongs to the family of hydrolases, specifically those acting on phosphoric monoester bonds.
+This enzyme is a hydrolase, specifically one acting on phosphoric monoester bonds.
 The systematic name is D-mannitol-1-phosphate phosphohydrolase.
 This enzyme is also called mannitol-1-phosphate phosphatase.
-This enzyme participates in fructose and mannose metabolism.